mariuszmspace/my-links/README.md

 * [Goalkicker](https://goalkicker.com/) - Free programming ebooks -- `collection`
 * [Go by Example](https://gobyexample.com/) - Hands-on introduction to Go using annotated example programs -- `tutorial`
 * [Go Tooling In Action](https://github.com/campoy/go-tooling-workshop) - A workshop covering all the tools used in the day to day life of a Golang dev -- `tutorial`
+* [Good Sleep, Good Learning, Good Life](http://super-memory.com/articles/sleep.htm) - Compiled knowledege about sleep with sources and citations -- `zzz`
+* [GoodRX](https://www.goodrx.com) - Coupons for prescriptions, vaccines, and more, can be used pre-deductible, USA-centric -- `ez savings`
 * [Google Advanced Operators for Web Search](https://sites.google.com/site/gwebsearcheducation/advanced-operators) - Search modifiers for more accurate results, by Google -- `collection`
 * [Google's Technical Development Guide](https://techdevguide.withgoogle.com/) - Hands on, free, self-paced courses to help you develop your programming skills -- `collection`
 * [googler](https://github.com/jarun/googler) - Google search, news, and site search from the terminal, slick -- `Python`
 * [gosu](https://github.com/tianon/gosu) - Simple Go-based setuid+setgid+setgroups+exec for stepping down privs, use me to avoid weird su and sudo TTY bugs -- `Golang`
+* [Hashicorp Learn](https://learn.hashicorp.com/) - Official training for Vault, Consul, Terraform, Vagrant, Packer, and Nomad -- `training`
 * [High Performance Browser Networking](https://hpbn.co/) - What every web developer needs to know about the various types of networks (WiFi, 3G/4G), transport protocols (UDP, TCP, and TLS), application protocols (HTTP/1.1, HTTP/2), and APIs available in the browser (XHR, WebSocket, WebRTC, and more) -- `book`
+* [Homomorphic Encryption](https://en.m.wikipedia.org/wiki/Homomorphic_encryption) - Allows data to be encrypted and out-sourced to 3rd parties for processing, all while encrypted (or remove HIPAA barriers) -- `article`
 * [Hoopla](https://www.hoopladigital.com/) - Digital movies, music and ebooks for USA public library members -- `explore yours today`
 * [How Complex Systems Fail](http://web.mit.edu/2.75/resources/random/How%20Complex%20Systems%20Fail.pdf) - Paper by MIT, a great read for operations -- `article`
 * [HTTP/3 Explained](https://daniel.haxx.se/http3-explained/) - QUIC = next generation TCP via UDP to bypass TCP's bad algos, used in HTTPv3 by haxx -- `book`
 * [HTTPS Everywhere](https://www.eff.org/https-everywhere) - Uses client-side tricks to force misconfigured sites to use HTTPS all the time, by the EFF (donate) -- `Firefox` `Chrome`
 * [Huginn](https://github.com/cantino/huginn) - Build agents that perform automated tasks/workflows for you online or locally, like IFTTT -- `Ruby`
+* [Interactive Coding Challenges](https://github.com/donnemartin/interactive-coding-challenges) - 120+ interactive Python coding interview challenges (algorithms and data structures), includes Anki flashcards -- `Python`
+* [Interlibrary Loan](https://en.wikipedia.org/wiki/Interlibrary_loan) - If your local library doesn't have a book or DVD in their collection they can use this service to order it from another library so you can borrow it out -- `i'm learnding`
 * [Introduction to Cloud Infrastructure Technologies](https://github.com/darshanime/notes/blob/master/cloud.org) - Notes from the superb course on edX -- `collection`
 * [Introduction to Kubernetes](https://github.com/darshanime/notes/blob/master/kubernetes.org) - Notes from the Introduction to Kubernetes course on edX -- `collection`
 * [Introduction to Linux](https://www.edx.org/course/introduction-to-linux) - Endorsed by Linus himself, via edX -- `course`